August 29, 2025

 This evaluates how quickly and effectively a supplier responds to inquiries, resolves issues, and communicates updates.
 Poor communication slows down operations and increases risk, while efficient exchanges foster trust and streamline day-to-day coordination.

-Use cases: Supplier onboarding, incident resolution tracking, or collaborative project reviews
+Use cases: Vendor onboarding, incident resolution tracking, or collaborative project reviews

-This metric covers service-related elements like responsiveness, technical support quality, and issue resolution speed.
+This metric covers service-related elements such as responsiveness, technical support quality, and issue resolution speed.
 It reflects the overall working relationship and is especially important for suppliers of complex or customized goods.
 High service levels typically reduce internal resource strain and improve operational outcomes.

 Use cases: Measuring post-sale support quality, reviewing help desk or technical assistance interactions, or assessing long-term partners